ProgSedo/ProgSedo/README.md

 - 👋 Hi, I’m @ProgSedo
 - 👀 I’m interested in coding and mathematics.
 - 🌱 I’m currently learning Java.
-- I'm freshman in Bilkent University.
+- I'm a freshman in Bilkent University.
 -

 <!---